oddbird/oddsite/content/index.rst

       - name: 'accessible'
         tagline: |
           The world is diverse,
-          and no user is an "edge case"...
+          & no user is an "edge case"...
       - name: 'approachable'
         tagline: |
-          Your friend in digital product
+          Your friend in digital
-          performance, design, & development...
+          design, development, & performance...
         default: true
       - name: 'human'
         tagline: |